Hunter (Key album): Release and promotion

 On July 21, 2025, SM Entertainment announced that Key was planning to release his third studio album the following month.
 They uploaded images of a mock noticeboard online containing a phone number fans could call to learn more about the album.
 Key launched a website containing hints about the album and uploaded promotional imagery to social media depicting the horror theme.
 Between August 5 and August 10, he held an event titled Dr. Odd's Room, where fans could visit the secret office of "Dr. Odd", a character who collects ghost stories, and view objects shown in the album artwork.
 Key performed lead single "Hunter" for the first time at SM Town Live in Japan on August 9.
 The album was released on August 11, alongside the music video for the lead single.
 Key performed "Hunter" on music programs, beginning with M Countdown on August 14.
 He received two music show wins for "Hunter", marking the first time he had done so as a solo artist.
 Key commented: "I hoped this album would be a gift to my fans, but I feel like my fans have given me a gift instead.
 I know full well that winning first place on a music show at my age is by no means an easy feat, so I'm even more grateful."
-He will promote the album with a concert tour, titled 2025 Keyland: Uncanny Valley, beginning with shows in Seoul in September.
-On October 2, he will hold a fan meeting, hosted by music streaming service Melon, for his subscribers on the platform.
+He promoted the album with a concert tour, titled 2025 Keyland: Uncanny Valley, beginning with shows in Seoul in September.
+On October 2, he held a fan meeting, hosted by music streaming service Melon, for his subscribers on the platform.